Grigore Sturdza: BZD Club

-Final years

 Grigore and Olga Sturdza did not have a happy marriage.
 He never saw himself bound by matrimonial fidelity, and continued to keep, and brag about, his seraglio that, at any time, comprised twelve concubines; commenting on this "harem", Cantacuzène noted that "customs and decency did not exist for this Sturdza prince".
 A widower after June 1867, Sturdza was reportedly married to another woman for some 6 months in 1874—this resulted in the birth of a son whom he did not recognize as first, and who took the name of Dimitrie Pavelescu.
 The Beizadea finally married Ralu Turculeț, who was reportedly a Romani woman who shocked aristocratic sensibilities with her "garish clothes and makeup".
 Olga had given birth to three children, all of whom died very young.
 A son, Dimitrie, was born in May 1856; he died before turning 16, from what was reported as a cold or a case of typhoid fever.
 The couple also had two daughters, Elena and Olga.
 The latter, noted for her unusual physical strength, had married Emanuel Vogoridi in January 1876.
 She became fatally ill with pneumonia after bathing in the Siret River.
 Elena, married with Mihai Sturdza Bârlădeanu, died in childbirth—doctors found that she was physically damaged by a routine of calisthenics, which Grigore had imposed on her in the belief that it would ease her pregnancy.